Hilton Honors American Express Card review

 discontinued

 If you have no preference on credit card company or hotel chain, you’re can consider the IHG card for everyday purchases the same as your would the Hilton card.
 The IHG card earns you five points for each $1 spent at gas stations, restaurants and on travel and three points per $1 on all your other purchases.
-You also earn up to 26 points total per $1 spent when you stay at an IHG hotel.
+You also earn up to 26 total points per $1 spent when you stay at an IHG hotel.

 With a reward one-night hotel stay at participating IHG hotels and resorts worldwide each anniversary year and a reward night each time you redeem rewards for any consecutive four-night stay at an IHG hotel, the CardName is a worthwhile choice, especially for global travelers.